 - As a bruschetta on French bread

-- As a side just as they are
+- As a side dish

-- Blended as the ultimate pizza sauce.
+- Blended as a pizza sauce.